-Tom is an Associate Solicitor in the Spinal Injury team at Bolt Burdon Kemp and is an APIL Senior Litigator.
-He joined the firm in 2016 and worked in our Adult Brain Injury team until March 2021.
+Tom is a Senior Associate Solicitor in the Spinal Injury team at Bolt Burdon Kemp and is an APIL Senior Litigator.
+He joined the firm in 2016.

 - Mental health support for people with a stoma – Same Difference